AlexandreFenyo/net-monitor/README.md

 <canvas id="myChart2" width="800" height="200"></canvas>
 ````

-To manage this canvas, you must not call the Chart.js API but the net-monitor one.
+To manage these canvas, you must not call the Chart.js API but the net-monitor one.
+As said before, a manager can handle several charts.
+So you need to create a configuration objecty